mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

 1. Make sure device is added to provisioning profiles
 2. Enable developer mode
 3. Disable passcode in iOS settings - otherwise tests cannot be started without manually entering passcode
-4. Set the value of `TEST_DEVICE_UDID` to the UDID of the test device in `ios-end-to-end-tests.yml` and `ios-end-to-end-tests-settings-migration.yml`.
+4. Set the value of `TEST_DEVICE_UDID` to the UDID of the test device in `ios-end-to-end-tests.yml`.
 5. Make sure the test device is connected to the WiFi `app-team-ios-tests`
 6. Make sure iCloud syncing of keychain is off on the device so that the device isn't getting WiFi passwords from another device causing it to sometimes connect to another WiFi.
 7. After the device is set up download updated provisioning profiles on the GitHub runner computer(Download manual profiles in Xcode settings)